newmimshen/firefox-islamic-theme/Readme.md

 }
 ```

+That's All!

 ## Challenges
-- First of all i couldnt use firefox console, its a bit complicated, i tried several explained ways but just one of em was a bit useful to me, and that is:
+- First of all i couldn't use firefox console, it's a bit complicated, i tried several explained ways but just one of em was a bit useful to me, and that is:
 <a href="https://stackoverflow.com/questions/47143453/firefox-console-referenceerror-browser-is-not-defined" target="_blank">firefox console referenceerror browser is not defined</a>

 i just could use *add-on console* that has limited abilities.